MicrosoftDocs/bot-docs/articles/dotnet/add-rich-card-attachments.md

 > To display multiple rich cards in carousel format, set the activity's `AttachmentLayout` property to "carousel".
 > If the channel does not support carousel format, it will display the rich cards in list format, even if the `AttachmentLayout` property specifies "carousel".

-### Hero card
+## Add a Hero card to a message

 The Hero card typically contains a single large image, one or more buttons, and text.

-This code sample shows how to create a reply message that contains three Hero cards rendered in carousel format:
+This code example shows how to create a reply message that contains three Hero cards rendered in carousel format:

 [!code-csharp[Add HeroCard attachment](~/includes/code/dotnet-add-attachments.cs#addHeroCardAttachment)]

-### Thumbnail card
+## Add a Thumbnail card to a message

 The Thumbnail card typically contains a single small image, one or more buttons, and text.

-This code sample shows how to create a reply message that contains two Thumbnail cards rendered in list format.
+This code example shows how to create a reply message that contains two Thumbnail cards rendered in list format:

 [!code-csharp[Add ThumbnailCard attachment](~/includes/code/dotnet-add-attachments.cs#addThumbnailCardAttachment)]

-### Receipt card
+## Add a Receipt card to a message

 The Receipt card enables a bot to provide a receipt to the user.
 It typically contains the list of items to include on the receipt, tax and total information, and other text.

-This code sample shows how to create a reply message that contains a Receipt card:
+This code example shows how to create a reply message that contains a Receipt card:

 [!code-csharp[Add ReceiptCard attachment](~/includes/code/dotnet-add-attachments.cs#addReceiptCardAttachment)]

-### Sign-in card
+## Add a Sign-in card to a message

 The Sign-in card enables a bot to request that a user sign-in.
 It typically contains text and one or more buttons that the user can click to initiate the sign-in process.

-This code sample shows how to create a reply message that contains a Sign-in card:
+This code example shows how to create a reply message that contains a Sign-in card:

 [!code-csharp[Add SignInCard attachment](~/includes/code/dotnet-add-attachments.cs#addSignInCardAttachment)]